Divajain/userdocs/docs/schedules.md

 <td>The date that you want the payment schedule to start collecting.
 This will be updated (according to the frequency) each time the schedule collects.</td>
 </tr><tr>
 <th>Status</th>
-<td>Either “In force” or “Inactive”.
-This should be set to “In force”, otherwise the schedule will not collect.
+<td>Either “Active” or “Inactive”.
+This should be set to “Active”, otherwise the schedule will not collect.
 If a “Final payment date” is set, then status will be automatically set to “Inactive” after the final payment has been taken.</td>
 </tr><tr>
 </table>